Skip to content

 • summaryFile

-Name of the .txt carbon footprint summary file containing the total energy consumption and the total estimated CO₂ emission of the pipeline run.
+Name of the .txt carbon footprint summary file containing the total energy consumption and total estimated CO₂ emission of the pipeline run.

 Default: co2footprint_summary_<timestamp>.txt